SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

-# Installfest - macOs
+# Installfest - macOS 13 Ventura and macOS 12 Monterey

 ![The macOS Installfest Logo](./assets/installfest-logo-macos-ventura.png)

-# macOS 13 Ventura and macOS 12 Monterey

 ## What you need to begin